anuragjha/cs686-blockchain-crowdfunding/README.md

       }

 ## peerlist.go
+ ### Todo - merge logic of processing PeerMap and PeerMapPid
  PeerList - new variables in struct secureId    - added to contain secureId of dataType Identity. peerMapPid  - now also contains PeerMapPid